Boiling Springs, North Carolina

 - Return to Citation

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Boiling Springs.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Boiling Springs
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Boiling Springs.
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Boiling Springs

 Our distance measurements begin at a specific point in Boiling Springs.
 The point that we are using is located at these GPS coordinates - Latitude: 35.2059, Longitude: -84.0096 [Map].
 The coordinates for Boiling Springs have been provided by the Geographic Names Information System (GNIS).